-First things first, you’re probably going to want some storage.
+One of the biggest entryway design mistakes is a lack of storage.
 A storage bench will house shoes and accessories and gives you a place to sit while putting those items on.
 Or consider a console table with drawers.
 It offers ample storage, a comfortable place to rest things down, and an opportunity to create a bit of a design moment with accessories.

 Incorporate some ambiance with a table lamp

 A table lamp can be a little less expected in this space, but that’s kind of what we love about it.
 In the evenings, a table lamp offers a subtle glow and cozy ambiance, and an exciting design adds some style points during the day, too.
 Consider one with a sleek, sculptural base if your home leans more modern.
 If your interior is more vintage inspired, opt for a glamorous bevelled acrylic stem or a monochromatic faux plaster finish .

 Lay down a runner

 Warm up your entryway with a runner rug that adds a cozy, cushiony feel.
 Runner rugs are a great way to experiment with colour and pattern, and can easily be changed up seasonally, too.
 Just be sure to look for something durable that will be able to handle plenty of traffic, like a low pile one made from performance fabrics.